Thuynh808/Security-Onion-SOC-Workshop/README.md

 ## __Conclusion__

-This project successfully demonstrates the creation of a virtual SOC environment using Security Onion, Wireshark, and various OSINT tools.
-The hands-on experience gained in analyzing malware traffic and employing OSINT techniques provides valuable insights into the world of network security and threat intelligence.
+LET'S GO!!
+This project has effectively demonstrated the setup and utilization of a virtual SOC environment with Security Onion, Wireshark, and various OSINT tools.
+Through hands-on exercises in malware analysis and OSINT application, we've significantly deepened our understanding of network security and threat intelligence.
+From establishing our virtual setup to conducting detailed incident reporting, each step has honed our skills, preparing us for the complexities of the cybersecurity field.

 </details>